niel-conradie/rock-paper-scissors/README.md

 ----
 ## **Usage**

-To launch the Rock-Paper-Scissors Game run thus file.
+To launch the Rock-Paper-Scissors Game use thus file.
 ```bash
   run.py
 ```